Online buyers beware

 DO

-• Do use a credit card rather than a debit card, if possible.
+• Use a credit card rather than a debit card, if possible.
 It is easier to recoup lost funds through credit card companies, some of which offer guarantees that you will never have to pay for a fraudulent charge.

-• Do check if the website uses a well-known payment processing service.
+• Check the site for a well-known well-known payment processing service.
 Payment services generally do some research on a website to confirm they are legitimate before agreeing to contract with them.

-• Do make sure you receive an email confirmation of your purchase.
+• Getan email confirmation of your purchase.
 Screenshot or print the confirmation page at the end of checkout to ensure you have the receipt information and keep a file of these images and confirmations.
 If you haven’t received a confirmation, contact the seller right away.
 If they’re slow to respond or don’t respond at all, contact your credit card to cancel the purchase.

-• Do check your credit card bill to make sure you were charged the correct amount.
+• Check your credit card bill to make sure you were charged the correct amount.

 DON'T

-• Don't save your payment information on a website, especially on one you have not used before.
+• Save your payment information on a website, especially on one you have not used before.

-• Don't wire money.
+• Wire money for a purchase.
 It is nearly impossible to get wired money back if your item never arrives.

 AND IF YOU DO GET SCAMMED…